department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/product-team-weekly-syncs/facilities-cms-weekly-sync.md

 1. The state of Vet Center CMS build
 2. Content entry for Escanaba
-3. VAMC policies page cutover, feature flags, centralized content content model, etc.
+3. VAMC policies page cutover, feature flags, centralized content content model, role of preview server for new work.

 ## March 3 2021